 · special security missions.

 In 1999 Marty was appointed Assistant Training Officer at the unit.
 In 2005 he was appointed Officer in Charge of TACLET South's first all-Reserve LEDET.
-In 2009 he was assigned as a Pre-Deployment Instructor at Blackwater in Moyock, NC, in support of the US Coast Guard and Navy operations overseas.
+In 2009 he was assigned as a Pre-Deployment Instructor at Moyock, NC, in support of the US Coast Guard and Navy operations overseas.
 He retired from the USCG in 2014.

 Community Service includes: